 If you are a classical free-market liberal, you think that the state on the whole should butt out of things.
 You believe that people have a right to live their own lives, within the law.
 You think – along with J S Mill and others – that provided people are doing nothing to harm anyone else, they should be able to eat whatever food they like, wear whatever clothes they like, and speak whatever language they choose.
 Why should government go around telling people what language to speak?
 What business is it of the state?

-A true free-marketeer might hold that individuals should be left to make their own choices, on the grounds that they are likely to be the best judges of their own interests.
+A true free-marketeer might hold that individuals should be left to make their own choices, on the grounds that they are likely to be the best judges of their own interests, since marketing is an important part of any company, so having employees for this is essential as you can manage them with a pay check stub template online.
 And when it comes to imposing a common language, we English-firsters must accept that there are inconsistencies in our approach.
 From Shanghai to Mumbai to Dubai, there are vast communities of British expats around the world – with large numbers unable to string together a sentence of Chinese or Hindi or Arabic.

 How would they feel if they were told, in a finger-wagging way, that they had to speak the local language?
 They would say it was tyrannical, and bossy, and that they could manage very well with a few pidgin phrases.
 So what gives us, in Britain, the right to insist on the primacy of this country’s language, when Brits overseas face no such moral imperative?

 That is the dilemma I wrestled with – and yet there are several reasons why I reject the libertarian approach.
 The first is that I feel – passionately and perhaps obscurely – that if people are going to benefit from this country’s lavish welfare state, they should at least make an effort to speak the national language.